lpapailiou/fac/README.md

 <ul>
 <li>The declared return type must match the effective return type.</li>
 <li>A function is identified by its identifier, return type, parameter count and parameter types.
 This means, overloading is possible.</li>
-<li>Overloading may occur only, if the identifier matches, the return type match and parameter count differs.</li>
+<li>Overloading may occur only, if the identifier matches, the return type matches and parameter count differs.</li>
 <li>If a caller calls a function, the callee must have according parameter count, parameter types and return type.</li>
 <li>A function can call itself, thus, recursion is allowed.</li>
 </ul>